Scouting in Alaska

 Scouting in Alaska has a long history, from the 1920s to the present day, serving thousands of youth in programs that suit the environment in which they live.
 Alaska shares a communal Scout history, only being broken into smaller councils in the 1960s.

 Early history (1920s-1950)

 Scouting came to Alaska in the 1920s, and the Alaska Territorial Council was created in the 1930s.

 Recent history (1950–1990)

+In 1955, the old Alaska Council was divided into two councils.
+The Southeastern Alaska Council is the south-eastern panhandle with headquarters at Juneau.
+It has the distinction of having a higher percentage of city boys in scouting than any other council in the United States – almost 99 per cent.
+Only twenty-four councils have enrolled a higher percentage of all available boys than Western Alaska Council, which sprawls over the major portion of the new state with headquarters at Anchorage – more than 52 per cent of all boys are enrolled.